0.0 Bachelorarbeit - Gesamtübersicht

 4.1.1 FEF vs. IFJa: Validation of Prefrontal Seed Regions

-To validate the anatomical specificity of our seed regions, we compared their partial correlation connectivity fingerprints across both hemispheres (Figure FEF vs IFJa full connectivity.png).
+To validate the anatomical specificity of our seed regions, we compared their partial correlation connectivity fingerprints across both hemispheres.

-The functional connectivity analysis with full correlation reveals a clear double dissociation (Figure: FEF vs IFJa full corr.png) with FEF significantly coupling with spatial-parietal areas ((full corr.: OP4 , 7Am , 7PC , RH)) with exceptions of FEF coupling with TA2 (full corr.: , RH) stronger than IFJa and TA2 and 55b connecting stronger to IFJa than to FEF.
+The functional connectivity analysis with full correlation reveals a clear double dissociation with FEF significantly coupling with spatial-parietal areas (full corr.: OP4 , ; 7Am , ; 7PC , ; RH) with exceptions of FEF coupling with TA2 (full corr.: , ; RH) stronger than IFJa and TA2 and 55b connecting stronger to IFJa than to FEF.

 Then we applied partial correlation to partial out third party connectors to see a clear picture of the connectivity patterns within the auditory streams.
 The partial correlation analysis reveals that the most direct auditory connections to FEF are consistently rooted in the spatial orienting network.
 Both hemispheres show strong coupling with the inferior parietal cluster (PF, PFop, PFcm).
-However, the network shows a distinct right-hemispheric dominance in specific regions, consistent with widely accepted right-lateralization framework for spatial auditory processing (Hickok & Poeppel, 2007).
-While the left hemisphere dominates in FOP3 (), 7Am () and 7PC (), the right hemisphere demonstrates a clear dominance in PF ( vs. left ) and shows partial correlation with the perisylvian language area (PSL, ), suggesting a stronger specialized right-lateralized fronto-parietal integration for spatial auditory processing (Hickok & Poeppel 2007 - Nature).
+However, the network shows a distinct right-hemispheric dominance in specific regions, consistent with widely accepted right-lateralisation framework for spatial auditory processing (Hickok & Poeppel, 2007).
+While the left hemisphere dominates in FOP3 (, ), 7Am (, ) and 7PC (, ), the right hemisphere demonstrates a clear dominance in PF (right , ; left , ) and shows partial correlation with the perisylvian language area (PSL, , ), suggesting a stronger specialised right-lateralized fronto-parietal integration for spatial auditory processing (Hickok & Poeppel 2007 - Nature).

 • FEF: The FEF seed exhibits robust full correlation with the superior parietal lobe (7AL, 7Am, 7PC).
 This replicates the where-stream, similar to the visual stream Bedini & Baldauf (2021), together with auditory and motor regions such as A5, PBelt, FOP1, STV and PSL